General GRE FAQ

 1. What's the best GRE prep book?

 If you're serious about this, you'll need more than one book.
 I strongly advise staying away from any book that claims to be all you need.
+Check out all my recommendations in my free GRE study plans.

 2. I'm bad at math.
 What do I do?